 Yes, it takes some elbow grease to use a mortar and pestle, but that effort is worth it.
 And honestly, most of us in this country are so desk-bound these days, a little additional physical activity is hardly something we're in oversupply of.

 Even if we decide to put in a little extra sweat in the kitchen, success with a mortar and pestle still depends on having the right kind for the job.
 There's nothing more frustrating than toiling away at a pesto or curry paste, only to have all that work not pay off.

 Part of the problem is that not every mortar and pestle design is good for every mortar and pestle task—there are a heck of a lot of jobs that a mortar and pestle can do and just as many varieties of mortars and pestles to match them all.
 Making it worse, more and more completely useless mortars and pestles have junked up the market as our use of them has waned; they may look nice, but they don't work at all.
 With our loss in familiarity has come a decrease in knowledge of which ones are good for what.
 It's time to rectify the situation.

-What to Look for in a Mortar and Pestle
+The Criteria: What We Look for in a Mortar and Pestle

 Generally speaking, and with some exceptions I'll discuss further down, these are the qualities in both large and small mortars and pestles that are useful for most common kitchen tasks: